- Asthma & Allergy Foundation of America - https://aafa.org -

 • Swelling around the eyes

 A tree pollen allergy can also cause you to have itching or swelling in or around your mouth when you eat certain foods.
-This is called oral allergy syndrome (OAS) or pollen food allergy syndrome (PFAS) [11].
+This is called pollen-food allergy syndrome (PFAS), also called oral allergy syndrome (OAS) [11].
 (It can happen to people allergic to some grasses or weeds as well.)

 If you are allergic to certain trees, such as birch or alder tree pollen, you may react to certain foods.

-OAS/PFAS happens because some tree pollen is similar to the protein in some fruits, vegetables, and nuts.2 Your immune system gets confused and can’t tell the difference between the two.
+PFAS happens because some tree pollen is similar to the protein in some fruits, vegetables, and nuts.4 Your immune system gets confused and can’t tell the difference between them.
 Eating these foods may cause your mouth, lips, tongue, and throat to itch or swell.

 Birch tree pollen can cross-react with: